 Crisis management is the process of identifying potential threats to your organization ahead of time and putting together a plan of action that describes how your company will respond.
 As a business leader, you should consider any internal or external crisis or emergency that could potentially risk negatively affecting your organization’s profitability, operations, employees, or reputation.

-A solid crisis management plan minimizes or avoids damage altogether, and provides guidelines and temporary emergency procedures for staffing, managing resources, and communication during different scenarios.
+A solid crisis management strategy minimizes or avoids damage altogether, and provides guidelines and temporary emergency procedures for staffing, managing resources, and communication during different scenarios.

-Ideally, companies do crisis management planning on a regular basis.
-Many review their crisis management approaches yearly and update their plans as necessary.
+Ideally, companies do disaster and crisis management planning on a regular basis.
+Many review their crisis management strategies yearly and update their plans as necessary.
 This helps them ensure they’re always as prepared as possible.

-According to a PwC survey, 30 percent of respondents agree that they did not have a designated core crisis response team in place when the COVID-19 pandemic struck.
+According to a PwC survey, 30 percent of respondents agree that they did not have a designated core crisis management team in place when the COVID-19 pandemic struck.

-Since customer service and support are on the front lines during a disruption, having a crisis management plan in place gives you several critical advantages when disaster strikes:
+Since customer service and support are on the front lines during a disruption, having a crisis management plan in place gives your customer service team several critical advantages when disaster strikes: